knowsshit/ISCP.ahk/README.md

 # ISCP.ahk
-AutoHotKey function for controlling Onkyo AVR over network using the eISCP protocol Function for controlling eISCP AVRs like Onkyo
+AutoHotKey function for controlling AVRs like Onkyo over the network using the eISCP protocol

 GitHub: https://github.com/knowsshit/ISCP.ahk

+Changelog:
+ * v1.2 - Lots of quality of life improvements
+ * * Persistent TCP connection
+ * * Rapid commands like holding down a button or using a volume wheel/scrollwheel for adjusting volume are now super smooth!
+ * * Implemented ISCPinit("ip.to.AV.receiver") command so you don't need to edit ISCP.ahk
+ * * Automatic connection retry on Send failure
+ * * Added timeout (default 3 minutes) to automatically disconnect and reconnect as needed.
+Will prevent failures of a stale connection.
+ * * Rewritten the way the network packet is buildt.
+ * * Tried to implement reading responses from the AVR, but Socket.ahk kept throwing warnings and no data was read.
+Anyone else care to give it a try?

+ * v1.0 - Initial release

 Socket.ahk is required: https://github.com/G33kDude/Socket.ahk
-Put that and this file in Documents\AutoHotKey\Lib and use #Include <ISCP> in your AHK file for easy access.
+Put that and this file in Documents\AutoHotKey\Lib and use #Include <ISCP> in your own AHK file for easy access.

 Special thanks to: